raggaraluz/scala-debugger/docs/src/api/getting-started/working-with-breakpoints.md

 bp.close(data = CloseRemoveAll)
 ```

-!!! warning "Warning:"
+By default, `close` will be triggered immediately.
+Alternatively, you can
+invoke `close` with `now = false` to close the pipeline once the next
+event occurs.

+#### Warning about closing pipelines

 Currently, you must provide close with the flag `CloseRemoveAll` in order
 to remove the request and any underlying event handlers.

 Specifying close without that flag will only stop events going through
 that specific pipeline.
 If all pipelines associated with a request are
 closed, the request will also be removed.

-By default, `close` will be triggered immediately.
-Alternatively, you can
-invoke `close` with `now = false` to close the pipeline once the next
-event occurs.

 ## Cookbook